 Team Flags as Gifts for Sports Fans

 Team flags make practical, personal gifts for sports fans at any occasion.
 They work well as birthday gifts for die-hard fans, housewarming presents for new homeowners who want to establish their team identity in a new neighborhood, Father's Day gifts for sports-loving dads, and graduation gifts for college-bound students heading to their team's home market.
+For more gifting ideas, see our guide on why flags make perfect gifts.
+If you coach or manage a recreational or club team and need flags for the whole squad, see our guide on custom flags for club sports teams and leagues.

 Caring for Team Flags

 Team flags displayed outdoors through a full season need regular maintenance to stay looking sharp.
 Bring flags inside during severe weather to prevent tearing and fading.
 Machine wash on a gentle cycle with cold water when needed, and air dry completely before re-displaying.
 Inspect flags at the start of each season and replace any that show significant fading, fraying, or damage.
+For complete care instructions, see our guide on how to wash polyester flags.

 Frequently Asked Questions